VirtualUtkarsh/Ubreathe/README.md

 A small breathing exercise tool you draw with.
 Press and hold to inhale or exhale — the line grows as you hold, and letting go switches to the next breath.
 Trace a full shape and you're done with one cycle.

-Works as a Chrome extension popup or as a plain website — same two files either way.
+Works as a Chrome extension popup or as a plain website — same files either way.

 ## Files

-- `popup.html` — the entire app (HTML, CSS, and JS in one file, no build step, no dependencies)
+- `popup.html` / `index.html` — the app's markup and styles (identical content; `popup.html` is used by the extension, `index.html` by the website, since GitHub Pages and most static hosts look for `index.html` by default)
+- `app.js` — all of the app's JavaScript, loaded by both HTML files via `<script src="app.js"></script>`
-- `manifest.json` — Chrome extension config (only needed if you're loading it as an extension)
+- `manifest.json` — Chrome extension config (only needed for the extension)
+- `icons/` — extension toolbar icons (16/32/48/128px), only needed for the extension

+The JS lives in its own file rather than inline because Manifest V3 extensions enforce a Content Security Policy that blocks inline `<script>` execution entirely — this isn't optional, so `app.js` is required for the extension to run at all.
+The website version reuses the same file so there's only one copy of the logic to maintain.

+**Important:** whichever HTML file you're using, `app.js` must sit in the same folder as it — the script tag references it by relative path.

 ## Modes